 The Academy has taken on the Pension Scheme Liability in the Local Government Pension Scheme in respect of its support staff transferred at conversion.
-As at 31st August 2018 the liability decreased by £306k to £2,053k
+As at 31st August 2020 the liability increased by £356k to £3,155k.

-During the Financial year ending 31st August 2018 the following financial policies were reviewed and updated.
+During the Financial year ending 31st August 2020 the following financial policies were reviewed and updated.

-- Scheme of Financial Delegation written scheme of delegation of the Governors financial powers and duties to its Finance Portfolio Group, Principal, Finance Manager - Finance Policy which outlines the framework for financial management, including financial responsibilities of the Governing Body, Principal, Senior Leadership Team, Budget holders and other staff, as well as delegated authority spending. - Lettings Policy sets out the procedures and processes for external organisations hiring the schools facilities. - LGPS & Discretionary Policy a Policy Statement in relation to the exercising of a number of Discretions under the LGPS. - Investment Policy sets out how the school will manage any surplus cash balances. - Credit Card Policy set outs the schools procedures for those member of staff who have a named credit card. - Currency Card Policy set outs the schools procedures for those member of staff who are allocated a Currency Card for travelling abroad or Trips within the UK. - Charging & Remission Policy defines how Braunton Academy will ensure a good range of visits and activities is offered and, at the same time, try to minimise the financial barriers which may prevent some pupils taking full advantage of the opportunities.
+- Scheme of Financial Delegation written scheme of delegation of the Governors financial powers and duties to its Finance Portfolio Group, Principal, Finance Manager - Finance Policy which outlines the framework for financial management, including financial responsibilities of the Governing Body, Principal, Senior Leadership Team, Budget holders and other staff, as well as delegated authority spending. - Lettings Policy sets out the procedures and processes for external organisations hiring the school's facilities. - Credit Card & Currency Card policies procedures and processes for using either the credit or currently card by designated staff.